You spent a long time in mediation negotiating and getting your custody order worked out so that both you and your ex were satisfied with it.

 - Do not interrogate your children when they come back from a visit but let them know it's okay to share if they want.

 If you do these things consistently, your behavior will have a positive effect on your children.

-If you are the parent who is having problems with their child not wanting visit with them, you are probably experiencing all sorts of emotions.
+If you are the parent with problems with their child not wanting to visit with them, you are probably experiencing all sorts of emotions.